Misri legend: Contemporary interpretations

 Generally, the concept of Hamitic languages and the notion of a definable "Hamite" racial and linguistic entity has been discredited.
 In 1974, writing about the African Great Lakes region, Christopher Ehret described the Hamitic hypothesis as the view that "almost everything more un-'primitive', sophisticated or more elaborate in East Africa [was] brought by culturally and politically dominant Hamites, immigrants from the North into East Africa, who were at least part Caucasoid in physical ancestry".
 He called this a "monothematic" model, which was "romantic, but unlikely" and "[had] been all but discarded, and rightly so".
 He further argued that there were a "multiplicity and variety" of contacts and influences passing between various peoples in Africa over time, something that he suggested the "one-directional" Hamitic model obscured.

-The localized adaptations in the form of the Misri legend are still very much alive in East Africa however.
+The localized adaptations in the form of the Misri legend are still very much alive in East Africa, however.

 Dr Kipkoech araap Sambu in his account (2015) of the Kalenjin Peoples Oral Tradition of Ancient Egyptian Origin makes reference to the Misri legend.
 He notes that "generation after generation of the elder's of the Kalenjin-speaking people have passed on to the youth the tradition that their ancestors of antiquity migrated to East Africa from Misri".
 His synthesis of the tradition essentially traces the build-up of the myth among the Kalenjin.

-He notes that Sang (2000) in his oral fieldwork among the Kipsigis found that "...the majority maintain that we came from Misri(Egypt) or Southern Sudan, all these being desert lands".
+He notes that Sang (2000) in his oral fieldwork among the Kipsigis found that "...the majority maintain that we came from Misri (Egypt) or Southern Sudan, all these being desert lands".

 He points to Chesaina's (1991) fieldwork all over Kalenjinland where she encountered the myth time and again in a popular narrative which states that "...the Kalenjin originated from a country in the north of Kenya known as "Emetab Burgei", which means the hot country.
 It is speculated that this country was either Sudan or Egypt".

-He notes that it was indeed evident in Hollis' work on the Nandi and on this basis dates the tradition to the pre-Christian era's.
+He notes that it was indeed evident in Hollis' work on the Nandi and on this basis dates the tradition to the pre-Christian eras.
 Much as he applies the Misri label to it, the relevant section quoted is Hollis' observation that;